BNZ online banking down after major outage

 The outage was reported by customers unable to login into online banking services at about 10.19am today.

-BNZ is "continuing to work on a fix for this issue", the bank said on its website at 12.38pm.
+BNZ is "continuing to work on a fix for this issue", the bank said.

+An update on the BNZBank Facebook page said the ban's team is "working hard to implement a fix to the system issues we've been experiencing today".

+"While we don't have an ETA to share now we will continue to provide status updates here," it said.